changjulian17/changjulian17/README.md

 ### Hi there, I'm [Julian][LinkedIn] 👋

-## Software Developer and Delivery Lead
+## Quant Student and Delivery Lead

+- Pursuing Masters of Quantitative Finance 🔣 at Singapore Management University 🎓 - graduating 2026
 - DBS Bank for more than 2 years and want to start my quant career✅
 - I graduated from General Assembly's Data Science Immersive in 2021 🌱
-- I’m looking to combine my two passions: Investing and Math 👯
+- I’m looking to combine my two passions: Investing and Applied Math 👯
 > Python projects as a passion 🐍
 >
 > Macro-investing enthusiast 📈